 Born and raised in New York City, her work has appeared in many major dance, theater, and film festivals and self produced productions throughout the area.
 She has performed and choreographed at the Dance Theater Workshop (now NYLA), 92nd Street Y, Brooklyn Arts Exchange (BAX), DUMBO Dance Festival, CoolNY, The Duke, Hunter College, New York University, IRT Theater, DanceWave, Cunningham, Westfest, Kids Café Festival, Gallatin Arts Festival, The Muse, University Settlement, Gibney Dance (ShowDown), and throughout the New York area, with her company Jessica Lewis Arts (Founder and Artistic Director) and Andrew Jannetti & Dancers (Company Manager).

 Jessica has taught dance, theater, and music in NYC for the past 9 years.
 She continues to run educational programs and artistic projects at Jessica Lewis Arts (501c3 non-profit) throughout New York City.
-She is currently the Coordinator for the Guest Artist Series and Amalgamate Artist Series with Amalgamate Dance Company.

 Jessica was the 2015-16 NDEO Student Representative to the Board, and the and Chapter President for the National Honors Society for Dance Arts at Hunter College (graduate level).